mahmood-ali-hunain/Hunain/README.md

 - 👋 Hi, I’m Hunain
-"Hi there!
  I'm an IT student with a deep passion for programming.
  I've completed my studies in C and I'm currently learning Core Java to enhance my skills.
  I'm always eager to take on new challenges and work on exciting projects.
  I'm constantly exploring new ways to improve my coding abilities and broaden my knowledge.